schanram/ram-protractor-training/training-guide.md

     - node --version
 * Browser e.g. Chrome
 * Selenium Webdriver
- - In order to run our protractor test we need to run selenium server as protractor is build upon on WebdriverJS and selenium server.
+ - In order to run our protractor test we need to run selenium server as protractor is build upon on WebdriverJS and selenium server environment.
 * JDK
   - To run Selenium server we require an java development kit.
   - java -version